swri-robotics/collaborative-robotic-sanding/crs_motion_planning/README.md

 ros2 service call /test_process_planner std_srvs/srv/Trigger
 ```
 Rviz will first populate with a marker array of blue arrows to show the original path.

-Once planning is complete  and successful 2 new marker arrays will be publised
+Once planning is complete  and successful 2 new marker arrays will be publised.

-The first is an array of light blue spheres to donate the unreachable waypoints
+The first is an array of light blue spheres to denote the unreachable waypoints.

 The second includes 3 different colored arrows:
-  Green: Successfully planned rasters
+- Green: Successfully planned rasters

-  Yellow: Skipped rasters due to raster length being below specified threshold
+- Yellow: Skipped rasters due to raster length being below specified threshold

-  Red: Rasters that failed to pass through trajopt surface planner
+- Red: Rasters that failed to pass through trajopt surface planner